BendibMohamedAnis/meme-generator/README.md

 - Generate a random meme from our library
 - Mobile-friendly design

-## Demo
+## Demo (NOTICE : The live demo uses an old version that doesn't work , it's just used to show the interface, new version will be pushed soon)
-You can try the app live at https://your-app-url.com.
+You can try the app live at https://meme-generator-a9c2a.web.app.

 ## Installation and Usage
 To install the app, follow these steps: